 When pickling is applied to make objects persistent, use exception handling to cleanup partially written files.

-Prefer the use of equality (==) to identity (is) and clearly document any use of identity.
+Be aware of the difference between equality (==) and identity (is) and use them as appropriate.

 Use the intern() function to enforce optimization when memory optimization is required for non-simple strings.